Akihisa-Kato/Akihisa-Kato.github.io/_pages/publications.md

 Work in Progress
 ======
-{% for post in site.work-in-progress reversed %}
+{% for post in site.publications reversed %}
   {% include archive-single.html %}
 {% endfor %}